 - Balloon Belly: Falling in water will instantly make Penta as fat as he can get, and all the enemies throw food at him which will quickly fatten him up.
 Falling into water causes him to instantly become fully obese.
 A piracy check, when failed, will also cause him to instantly become obese as soon as he touches a food item.

 - Checkpoint Starvation: The only checkpoints are at the beginning of each stage, so if you fail a stage you must start from the beginning of that stage.
 You have unlimited retries though, and only have to restart from the beginning if you specifically choose not to continue.
+This does get averted though, when you get to the final stage when you have to fight Ginji to rescue Penko after Ginji kidnaps her.
+Fail three times there and the GAME REALLY IS OVER and you cannot continue and you really do have to go back to the very beginning of the game.

 - Everything's Better with Penguins: The protagonist is a penguin named Penta.